Karri6/db-and-web-dev/sovellus/instructions.md

 ### Test as an ADMIN user

 To test the app as and admin user try logging in with credentials **username:** 'admin' and **password:** 'admin'.
-If the schema.sql works as it should, you should be able to use the profile as an admin user now.
+If you have completed the steps to configure the database, you should be able to use the application as an admin user now.

-> In case the schema.sql failed to create an admin user, please refer to the admin_creation.txt for a readily made sql command
-> to create a new admin profile with a hashed password.
-Credentials for this profile stay the same, username: admin and password: admin.